OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 ## Evaluation

-To evaluate Claire-7B-0.1’s ability to generate natural sounding, French conversations, we compared its responses to a variety of prompts to those of three other models:
+To evaluate Claire-7B-0.1’s ability to generate natural sounding, French conversations, we compared its responses to a variety of prompts with those of three other models:
 * [Falcon-7b](https://huggingface.co/tiiuae/falcon-7b),
 * [Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1)
 * [Claire-Mistral-7B-0.1](https://huggingface.co/OpenLLM-France/Claire-Mistral-7B-0.1) (a version of Mistral-7B-v0.1 adapted in the same fashion as Claire-7B-0.1)